gardener/gardener/docs/concepts/resource-manager.md

 In this example the label `foo=bar` will be injected into the `Deployment` as well as into all created `ReplicaSet`s and `Pod`s.

+#### Preventing Reconciliations

+If a ManagedResource is annotated with `resources.gardener.cloud/ignore=true` then it will be skipped entirely by the controller (no reconciliations or deletions of managed resources at all).
+However, when the ManagedResource itself is deleted (for example when a shoot is deleted) then the annotation is not respected and all resources will be deleted as usual.
+This feature can be helpful to temporarily patch/change resources managed as part of such ManagedResource.

 #### Modes

 The gardener-resource-manager can manage a resource in different modes.
 The supported modes are: